-Diesels are a type of internal combustion engine that work by igniting a mixture of fuel and air to drive pistons up and down inside their cylinders.
+Diesel engines are a type of internal combustion engine that works by igniting a mixture of fuel and air to drive pistons up and down inside their cylinders.
 If you’re familiar with how the petrol engine in your car works, then you already have an idea of how a four-stroke diesel works.

-Both types of engine share the same intake-compression-ignition-exhaust cycle, but diesel fuel is more energy dense and harder to ignite, so engines that use it works slightly differently, this also means they require different maintenance:
+Both types of engine share the same intake-compression-ignition-exhaust cycle, but diesel fuel is more energy-dense and harder to ignite, so engines that use it works slightly differently, this also means they require different maintenance:

 - Ignition.
 Compressing the air creates heat.
-In diesel engines the air is compressed so far that it can reach temperatures over 500C.
-As the air in the cylinder reaches full compression, a fuel injector sprays in diesel which is instantly ignited by the heat, forcing the piston back down.
+In diesel engines, the air is compressed so far that it can reach temperatures over 500°C. As the air in the cylinder reaches full compression, a fuel injector sprays in diesel which is instantly ignited by the heat, forcing the piston back down.
 There are many reasons that the ignition may not occur; these include things from a flat battery, blown fuse, key or ignition barrel worn, or the transponder not communicating with the ignition barrel, no fuel being injected into the cylinder

 Because they don’t use spark plugs, diesel engines are very simple, but their higher compression ratios mean they need to be built tougher to handle the extra power.
 This is great for all sorts of vehicles because it means a properly maintained diesel should produce more power for longer.